Login to Complete an Entry or to Access Judging Panel

 What design entry information is published?

-See the webinar from last year for the best example of how design entry data is used (it’s typically one screenshot and a few small statistics of the winners).
+See the webinar from the last competition for the best example of how design entry data is used (it’s typically one screenshot and a few small statistics of the winners).
 Board images are captured from the submitted files (data is not published in ODB++, CCZ, PDF or other electronic formats).
 Please review the disclaimer at the start of the entry process (available in the sample entry form).

 Who has access to the submitted design information?